copyrite/LwotcMinimalText/XComGame.md

 * Damage improves with GREMLIN tier.

 ## Combatives
-You will parry and counter melee attacks that graze or miss against you. +90 Dodge against the first melee attack against you each turn.\
+You will parry and counter melee attacks that graze or miss against you. +90 dodge against the first melee attack against you each turn.\
-Passive: +10 Dodge.
+Passive: +10 dodge.
 * Combatives does not trigger against area of effect melee attacks.

 ## Conceal